-- 1.1.
-Every Trust has a responsibility to ensure that all its schools are managed to the highest standards of probity, and that its decision making and administration is conducted in such a way as to be above any suspicion of malpractice. - 1.2.
-Clear policies, standards and procedures for making decisions, particularly those which entail significant expenditure or decisions which significantly affect employment at the school are essential elements in creating and sustaining an atmosphere of openness and trust in academy management.
-Such an atmosphere is the best way of forestalling suspicion or complaint. - 1.3.
-The requirement to have clear whistle-blowing procedures in place is set out in the Academies Financial Handbook1.
-This policy has been written in line with this document, as well as government guidance on whistleblowing2. - 1.4.
+The Trust has a responsibility to ensure that all its schools are managed to the highest standards of integrity, and that its decision making, and administration is conducted in such a way as to be above any suspicion of malpractice.

+Clear policies, standards and procedures for making decisions, particularly those which entail significant expenditure or decisions which significantly affect employment at the school are essential elements in creating and sustaining an atmosphere of openness and trust.
+Such an atmosphere is the best way of forestalling suspicion or complaint.

+The policy applies to all employees or other workers who provide services to the Trust in any capacity, including self-employed consultants or contractors who provide services on a personal basis and agency workers.

+2. Legislation

+The requirement to have clear whistle-blowing procedures in place is set out in the Academies Financial Handbook.
+This policy has been written in line with this document, as well as government guidance on whistleblowing.

 Under the Public Interest Disclosure Act 1998, employees who raise concerns about malpractice within their place of work have statutory protection against victimisation for making such a disclosure, provided the disclosure is made in good faith and otherwise qualifies as a protected act.

-1 https://www.gov.uk/guidance/academies-financial-handbook/academies-financial-handbook-2020-to-print

-2 https://www.gov.uk/whistleblowing

-1.5.
-By the adoption and publication of this Policy the Trust demonstrates its commitment to high standards of conduct in its affairs and establish a basis on which any employee can properly raise genuine concerns without prejudice to his/her personal position.

-2. Purpose of the procedure
+3. Aims

-- 2.1.
-The purpose of this procedure is to encourage any employee who has a genuine concern that practices in their academy, or the Trust, do not meet the required standards of probity to raise that concern at an appropriate level and in an appropriate manner. - 2.2.
-This procedure is also intended to guide any employee who genuinely believes that s/he has a disclosure to make about malpractice in their academy in making that disclosure.
-It sets out to whom malpractice (or suspected malpractice) should be reported and how it should be reported. - 2.3.
-The procedure also sets out the safeguards that the academy will offer to any employee who makes a disclosure in the recommended way and in good faith.
+The purpose of this procedure is to encourage any employee who has a genuine concern that practices in their school, or the Trust, do not meet the required standards of probity to raise that concern at an appropriate level and in an appropriate manner.

+This procedure is also intended to guide any employee who genuinely believes that they have a disclosure to make about malpractice in their academy in making that disclosure.
+It sets out to whom malpractice (or suspected malpractice) should be reported and how it should be reported.

+The procedure also sets out the safeguards that the Trust will offer to any employee who makes a disclosure in the recommended way and in good faith.

-3. Definitions and exclusions
+4. Definitions and exclusions